Defective or Unsafe Products Attorney

 - defective blow torch or cutting torch–severe 3rd degree burns

-- defective retractable dog leash–loss of an eye
+- two defective retractable dog leash cases–loss of an eye; blindness in one eye

 - defective hose clamp–scalding/burn injuries

 - defective tractors–one caused a death another severe back injuries